AliAhmedNada/muradbiskinImageFilterReview/readme.md

 ## Code Review for Image Filter Project

-### So far so good, your are almost there , you might still need to do some work to finish this project , Don't Stop , Keep learning with Udacity 💪💪💪💪💪
+### So far so good, you're almost there , you might need to do some work to finish this project , Don't Stop , Keep learning with Udacity 💪💪💪💪💪

 #### Engineering Process and Quality